olasobhy/Text-Classification/README.md

 # Text Classification with Preprocessing and Deep Learning
-Overview
+## Overview
-The purpose of this project is to classify text into five distinct categories using natural language processing (NLP) techniques and deep learning.
-The process involves:
+This project demonstrates how to classify text data into multiple categories using natural language processing (NLP) and deep learning techniques.
+The key steps include:

-Preprocessing raw text data to remove noise.
-Converting the cleaned text into numerical format suitable for the model.
+Text preprocessing (cleaning, tokenization, stemming) Converting text into numerical sequences
-Training a neural network to classify the text data into predefined categories.
+Building a deep learning model to predict text categories
-Requirements
+## Requirements
-This project requires several Python libraries, including NumPy, Pandas, Matplotlib, Scikit-learn, Keras, and NLTK.
-Make sure to install them before running the project.
-Additionally, stop words need to be downloaded for effective text cleaning.
+install the following Python libraries:

+NumPy
+Pandas
+Matplotlib
+Scikit-learn
+Keras
+NLTK (including stopwords)
 Data Preprocessing
-The text data undergoes several preprocessing steps:
+Text data is preprocessed by:

+Removing non-alphabetical characters.
-Text Cleaning: Non-alphabetical characters are removed, and the text is converted to lowercase.
+Converting text to lowercase.
-Stemming: Words are reduced to their base form (e.g., "running" becomes "run").
-Stopword Removal: Commonly used words (e.g., "and", "the") that do not contribute to sentiment or classification are removed.
+Applying stemming to reduce words to their root form.
+Removing stopwords to filter out irrelevant words.
-The preprocessed text is then tokenized and converted into sequences of numbers, which are padded to ensure uniform length across all data points.
+After preprocessing, the text is tokenized and transformed into numerical sequences.
+These sequences are padded to ensure uniformity in input length across all samples.

-Model Architecture
+## Model Architecture
-The model architecture includes:
+The deep learning model for text classification consists of:

-An Embedding Layer to convert words into dense vectors of a fixed size.
+Embedding Layer: Converts words into dense numerical vectors.
-A Global Average Pooling Layer to average the sequence of word vectors.
+Global Average Pooling Layer: Reduces the dimensionality by averaging word vectors.
-Fully connected Dense Layers to perform the classification.
+Dense Layers: Learn patterns from data to perform classification.
-The final output layer uses a softmax activation function to classify the text into one of the five categories.
+Output Layer: A softmax function to predict one of five categories.
 Training and Evaluation
-The model is trained on the preprocessed text data using the Adam optimizer and sparse categorical crossentropy loss.
-The training process also tracks validation accuracy to monitor how well the model generalizes to unseen data.
-The trained model is then evaluated on a separate test set to measure its performance.
+The model is trained using the Adam optimizer and sparse categorical crossentropy as the loss function.
+During training, both accuracy on training data and validation accuracy are monitored.
+The trained model is evaluated on a test set to assess its performance.

-Results
+## Results
-The accuracy of the model, both for training and validation, is plotted over the number of epochs.
-This provides a visual insight into how well the model learns from the data and whether it's overfitting or underfitting.
+The project includes visualizing the training and validation accuracy over epochs.
+This plot helps in understanding how well the model is learning and whether there are issues like overfitting or underfitting.

-Saving the Model
+## Saving the Model
-The trained model is saved as an HDF5 file (model.h5), allowing it to be reused without retraining.
-This is useful for deploying the model in a production environment or sharing it with others
+After training, the model is saved as model.h5 to allow for reuse in future predictions without retraining.
+This also facilitates easy sharing of the trained model.